-When it is necessary to use methods not covered by standard methods, these shall be subject to agreement with the client and shall include a clear specification of the client's requirements and the purpose of the test and/or calibration.
+When it is necessary to use methods not covered by standard methods, these shall be subject to agreement with the customer and shall include a clear specification of the customer's requirements and the purpose of the test and/or calibration.
 The method developed shall have been validated appropriately before use.

-NOTE For new test and/or calibration methods, procedures should be developed before tests and/or calibrations are performed and should contain at least the following information:
+NOTE: For new test and/or calibration methods, procedures should be developed before tests and/or calibrations are performed and should contain at least the following information:

-- a) appropriate identification; - b) scope; - c) description of the type of item to be tested or calibrated; - d) parameters or quantities and ranges to be determined; - e) apparatus and equipment, including technical performance requirements; - f) reference standards and reference materials required; - g) environmental conditions required and any stabilization period needed; - h) description of the procedure, including: - affixing of identification marks, handling, transporting, storing and preparation of items, - checks to be made before the work is started, - checks that the equipment is working properly and, where required, calibration and adjustment of the equipment before each use, - the method of recording the observations and results, and - any safety measures to be observed; - i) criteria and/or requirements for approval/rejection; - j) data to be recorded and method of analysis and presentation; and - k) the uncertainty or the procedure for estimating uncertainty.
+- 1) appropriate identification; - 2) scope; - 3) description of the type of item to be tested or calibrated; - 4) parameters or quantities and ranges to be determined; - 5) apparatus and equipment, including technical performance requirements; - 6) reference standards and reference materials required; - 7) environmental conditions required and any stabilization period needed; - 8) description of the procedure, including: - affixing of identification marks, handling, transporting, storing and preparation of items, - checks to be made before the work is started. - checks that the equipment is working properly and, where required, calibration and adjustment of the equipment before each use, - the method of recording the observations and results; - any safety measures to be observed; - 9) criteria and/or requirements for approval/rejection; - 10) data to be recorded and method of analysis and presentation; - 11) the uncertainty or the procedure for estimating uncertainty.